 - As university ambassadors, OUAA members act as liaisons between the university and community.
 Alumni leaders also maintain an active role in programs that attract interest in and support for OU.

 - OUAA members continue to be an essential part of the OU community as major contributors to the success of Oakland University.

 The 21-member OUAA Board of Directors governs the Alumni Association and is called upon by the university to give advice on matters relating to alumni.
-It specifically provides counsel and advice to the Alumni Engagement Office, president of Oakland University, Division of Development, Alumni and Community Engagement and OU Board of Trustees.
+It specifically provides counsel and advice to the Alumni Relations Office, president of Oakland University, Division of Development, Alumni Relations and OU Board of Trustees.